 Co-Design

 To build equitable and resilient cities, planners and policymakers are integrating lived experiences and community storytelling into decision-making processes.
 Much of this data rests on siloed platforms.
-Creating updated location-based narratives which includes social live cycle analysis is at the core of our EHP Platform.
+Creating updated location-based narratives which includes social life cycle analysis is at the core of our EHP Platform.

 These narratives, when translated into reliable and actionable data, provide a richer, more inclusive foundation for city plans, policies, and projects.